ikramdagci/FlightExplorer/README.md

 ## Configuration

 - The Flight Search API uses a PostgreSQL database for data storage.
-You can modify the database configuration in the application.properties file within the flight-search-api directory.
+You can modify the database configuration in the `application.yaml` file within the flight-search-api directory.

 - **Scheduled Cron Period**: You can specify the scheduled cron period for sending requests to the Mock API Server.
 Edit the `application.yaml` file and set the `api.flight.fetch.cron` property.
 For example, to run the task every 3 minutes: